-Credit Forum is a regular forum for establishing sound business strategies, articulate and monitor adherence to risk appetite and risk limits, and identify, measure, manage and control risk.
-The Committee also ensures the retail lending activities are conducted in accordance to the requirements stipulated in Citi policies and regulatory requirements.
-The Committee also ensures that the credit risk arising from the wholesale assets is managed in accordance with relevant Citi policies.
+The Forum is a regular forum to identify, measure, manage credit risk and ensure business strategies, are operating within the risk appetite.
+The Forum also ensures the retail lending activities are conducted in accordance to the requirements stipulated in Citi policies and regulatory requirements.
+The Forum also ensures that the credit risk arising from the wholesale assets is managed in accordance with relevant policies of the Company.